ItzNiusha/dijkstra-swe/README.md

 - Click on cities to set them as start or destination points.
 - View the shortest path graphically and see the calculated distance.
 - Navigate through cities to understand the optimal route.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.